kholder777/CodeRefactor/README.md

+The requirements of this project were to take the supplied html and css files and refactor the code to accomplish two things:

+1. Bring the site up to current accessibility standards.
+2. Clean up the code.

+style.css modifications:
+Some sections of code were completely removed while certain lines were refactored to be more encompassing.

+index.html modifications:
+The div tag was used extensively.
+While visually, this supplied the company with a fine looking product, the site fell short of today's accessibility standards.

+index.html & style.css synergistic modifications:
+Many classes, and tags, were renamed to tie the two documents together more efficiently, while reducing the clutter of unnecessary coding.

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.